teslamotors/fixed-containers/README.md

 # Integration

 - Add the `include/` folder to your includes
-- Get the dependencies with [vcpkg](https://github.com/Microsoft/vcpkg)
+- Get the dependencies.
+For example, with [vcpkg](https://github.com/Microsoft/vcpkg):
 ```
 vcpkg install magic-enum ms-gsl range-v3 gtest
 ```